 In the style of Tolkien, the story follows Trinian and the members of his family as they struggle to build up the world around them, while simultaneously thwarting enemies beyond their strength.
 Only purity of heart and a renewal of faith will save them.

 It has truly been a fantastic journey to discover the intricacies of this story over the years, and I can’t wait to share it with all of you!
+I’ll post here as soon as it is available for purchase (hopefully March), and you can click here to read the prologue of Trinian, An Epic Fantasy

 Monsters in the forest.
-Murders in the village.
+Murderers in the village.
 Eight children struggle to survive in a hostile world, seeking love amongst each other, and help from none.
 A story of love, hatred, and survival, Halfbreeds is a tale of epic portions.

 In a village wrapped about with strange monsters and superstition, a new kind of child is born.
 Half-man half-monster, the villagers fear their own children and, turning against them, burn them at the stake.
 But a small band of resilient Halfbreeds escape their executioners and take up their home in the wild.
 In a desperate attempt to find their place in the world, these children question what it really means to be human.
 Start Reading.
 Purchase here.